usathyan/graphrag/README.md

 ### 2.5.
 LLM Configurations for Chat/Synthesis (`default_chat_model` in `settings.yaml`):
 The following models were used via OpenRouter API (`api_base: https://openrouter.ai/api/v1`), with the API key sourced from the `OPENROUTER_API_KEY` environment variable:
 1.  `openai/gpt-4o`: Initial model.
-Encountered API credit exhaustion issues early in the querying phase.
 2.  `openai/gpt-4.1-nano`: Switched to this model to potentially mitigate credit issues and test a smaller model.
-3.  `openai/gpt-4o-mini`: Final model used for the most comprehensive set of query runs after adding more credits.
+3.  `openai/gpt-4o-mini`: Final model used for the most comprehensive set of query runs.
 This model offered a good balance of capability and (assumed) cost.
 4. Using ollama models for querying resulted in errors due to incompability of outputs expected by GraphRAG library (JSON structured output responses), and modifying the library codebase was not the objective.

 ## 3. Results and Detailed Commentary